Worrying about the health and safety of your taitamaiti / child

 Serious illness affects the relationships you have with those outside the whānau - people like extended whānau, friends, and colleagues.
 You may have noticed that some extended whānau members hung tough at the start and then dropped away as the journey went on.
 Colleagues and friends who were attentive at the beginning may now behave as if everything is ok.

 You and your immediate whānau are working hard to get back on track with the 'new normal'.
 People outside don’t always understand that this process can go on for some time and is not over for you.
-The lack of comprehension can be interpreted as they don't care and so some distance or resentment in relationships can happen.
+The lack of comprehension can be interpreted as they don't care, so some distance or resentment in relationships can happen.
 Give friends and whānau time to adjust and explain to them that their support is still needed and appreciated.

 What can help: talking to other mātua / parents and caregivers of serious illness survivors